July 6 — 8, 2026 (Virtual & In-Person)

 FAQs

-When the price is finalized, payment will be required upfront in order to reserve your spot.
+• When the price is finalized, payment will be required upfront in order to reserve your spot.
+You can get a full refund up to 3 days before the start of the program.

 I am a business owner who has experience in community organizing and facilitating in the Auburn Area and I happen to be an AU grad, but this program has no official connection to AU.